Nitish313/google-interview-prep-ruby/README.md

-# 🚀 My Journey to Google with Ruby
+# 🚀 My Journey with Ruby

 ## About Me
 I'm Nitish, a Ruby developer with 6 years of experience, on a mission to crack Google's technical interviews.
 This repository documents my 6-month intensive preparation journey.